 How much money can you save by hunting for meat?

-After 10 years of hunting, the average cost of venison is approximately $1.90 per pound.
-Since grass fed ground beef is generally around $5 per pound, hunting for meat can be extremely cost-effective.
-Moreover, consider that you will be getting more than just ground venison, but also different types of steaks and roasts.
+Moreover, consider that you will be getting more than just ground venison, but also the best cuts from the whole animal, including different types of steaks and roasts.
 Even in your third year of hunting, venison averages about $4.21 per pound, making it cost-effective long before the 10-year mark.
 (See the chart above for the full breakdown.)

 Still, keep in mind that a deer is never guaranteed.
 These numbers assume an average of two deer per year.
 Some hunters are not able to harvest a deer every year.
 Other years, it may be possible to harvest many more than two.